 Serving Jackson, Marshall, Nemaha, Pottawatomie, Jefferson, Brown, Doniphan and Wabunsee counties.

 Nancy Snyder Killingsworth has been with KVC for 15 years as a volunteer manager, grant writer, foster family recruiter, resource family training manager, and now as a Faith-Based Community Resource Specialist.
 Nancy recently celebrated her 30th Ordination Anniversary at Centerville Community Church where she serves as Pastor.
 As a part of her current position, Nancy enjoys hosting trainings on many different topics for foster parents and writing the KVC’s newsletter for foster families.
 As the Faith-Based Community Resource Specialist, Nancy works with churches and faith-based organizations across the state of Kansas who wish to host foster parenting classes or informational meetings about foster care and adoption on their campus or want to get involved through donating items or their time to children in foster care.

 Campbell joined our team as a Community Resource Specialist in October 2016.
 She previously worked with foster families as a Foster Care Specialist at KVC Nebraska for nearly a year.
 After graduating from KU with a Bachelor’s Degree in Applied Behavioral Science, she knew she wanted to work with children, but did not know in what capacity, so she was excited to find KVC and join in their mission of serving youth and families in the community.
 She is looking forward to continually finding new foster parents to partner with KVC so they can change the lives of foster youth in Johnson County.

-Serves Johnson county.
+Serves Johnson and Douglas counties.